Robots.txt: The Technical SEO Guide to Crawler Directives

 Robots.txt isn't just about blocking; it's about strategically guiding crawlers for better SEO.
 Let's explore some advanced techniques to make the most of this powerful file.

 Tailoring rules for specific user-agents allows for nuanced control.
 For example, you might allow Googlebot to crawl all pages but restrict access for image-specific crawlers to certain directories, optimizing image indexing.
-This ensures that the right content is prioritized for different search functionalities.
+You can identify user-agents by looking at your server logs or by using online resources that list common bot user-agent strings.
+For instance, a common user-agent for Google's image crawler might be Googlebot-Image

 Wildcards (*